ChrisKronbergADVR/AndoverAutomation/README.md

 &emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp; <img src = "docImages\codeButton.png" height="300rem">

 - You can click the copy button to copy the code and then add git clone to the beginning of it in a terminal or command prompt.
-I have already copied and added git clone so you do not have to do that with the text below. you can just copy what is below and paste it  ito a terminal or command prompt.
+I have already copied and added git clone so you do not have to do that with the text below. you can just copy what is below and paste it  into a terminal or command prompt.

 &emsp;&emsp;&emsp;&emsp;&emsp;```git clone https://github.com/ChrisKronbergADVR/AndoverAutomation.git```